The Emergence of Chunking Structures with Hierarchical RNN: Limitations and Future Work

 \section{Limitations and Future Work}

 One limitation of this paper is that we have only applied our approach to the English language, as our HRNN chunker is pretrained by unsupervised parsers (which are mainly built for English) and our maximal left-branching heuristic for chunk induction utilizes the right-branching prior of English.
-To generalize unsupervised grammar induction to other languages, we may develop models that incorporate language-specific prior, e.g., left branching for Japanese~\citep{martin2003reference}.
+To generalize unsupervised grammar induction to other languages, we may develop models that incorporate language-specific prior, e.g., left branching for Japanese~\cite{martin2003reference}.
 Another viable path is to translate a sentence into English, perform unsupervised syntactic structure prediction on the English translation, and map the structure back to the original language.
-Extending this, multilingual unsupervised grammar induction is also a promising research direction.
+Extending this, multilingual unsupervised grammar induction is also a promising research direction, since our results show that translation as a downstream task helps the discovery of syntactic structures.

+We acknowledge that the current unsupervised chunking performance is still much lower than the supervised one, but with persistent research efforts, we expect it will be much improved in the near future.
+A recent study in our team addresses unsupervised parsing and has achieved close performance to supervised methods, especially for domain-shift scenarios~\cite{shayegh2024ensemble, shayegh2024ensemble1}.

-Our long-term vision is to build an interpretable NLP system, trained in an end-to-end fashion, that can detect semantic units (chunks), determine their relationships, perform task-specific reasoning, and ultimately achieve high performance for the task of interest~\citep{liu2023neurosymbolic}.
-The main obstacle to this ambitious goal is the difficulty of end-to-end training: this paper performs chunking during text generation, but the obtained chunking structure is later abandoned by the model; another study of ours performs chunk detection and alignment by heuristics, after which a differentiable fuzzy logic mechanism is designed to perform logical reasoning~\citep{wu2023weakly}.
-An important future direction is to put these components together and make traditional NLP pipelines end-to-end learnable~\citep{NIPS2014_a14ac55a}.
-We anticipate that, with proper development, such a neuro-pipeline approach will achieve high performance in end tasks similar to black-box neural networks, while excelling in terms of explainablility and interoperability.
+Our long-term vision is to build an interpretable NLP system, trained in an end-to-end fashion, that can detect semantic units (chunks), determine their relationships, perform task-specific reasoning, and ultimately achieve high performance for the task of interest~\cite{liu2023neurosymbolic}.
+The main obstacle to this ambitious goal is the difficulty of end-to-end training: this paper performs chunking during text generation, but the obtained chunking structure is later abandoned by the model; another study of ours performs chunk detection and alignment by heuristics, after which a differentiable fuzzy logic mechanism is designed to perform logical reasoning~\cite{wu2023weakly}.
+In future work, we plan to put these components together and train our HRNN in the NLI reasoning task; since the granularity of chunks is usually ambiguous, training an end-to-end chunker in a downstream task may yield chunks that are more suited to the task.
+Our goal is to make traditional NLP pipelines~\cite{manning-etal-2014-stanford} end-to-end learnable.
+We anticipate that, with proper development, such a neuro-pipeline approach will achieve high performance in end tasks similar to black-box neural networks, while excelling in terms of explainablility and interpretability.